datagrok-ai/public/help/datagrok/concepts/objects.md

 ### Properties

-Properties are similar to parameters but unlike parameters, properties can include nested properties.
+Properties are similar to parameters, but unlike parameters, properties can include nested properties.
 Additionally, you can't edit them directly.

-Some properties are universal across all entities, others are specific to particular entity types.
+Some properties are universal across all entities.
+Others are specific to particular entity types.
 Common properties include:

 * ID